We just wrapped up a thorough review of CBD and the pathways of addiction.

 - Opioids - opioid system and even serotonin, glutamate

-- Stimulants - glutamate
+- Stimulants - glutamate, adrenaline, and acetylcholine

 Dopamine is the real ringleader though in why a substance becomes addictive even if another pathway is why a person is initially drawn to a drug.